Academic Support Services

 The Richfield Campus Student Success Advisement Office has information about courses to brush up math and writing skills, college success skill instruction, study group and tutoring assistance and other academic help.
 Students can enroll in courses or stop by to get information on test taking, note taking, study skills, time management, and other helpful topics.
 All students are welcome.

-A writing tutor is available several days each week in SVC 109.
-For current hours, check the schedule posted on this room's door or contact Kevin Holdsworth at (435) 896-2251 or kevin.holdsworth@snow.edu
+A writing tutor is available several days each week in the Richfield Campus Library.
+For current hours, check the schedule posted in the library or contact Kevin Holdsworth at (435) 896-2251 or kevin.holdsworth@snow.edu

 Manager: Jeff Savage